-With the exception of the latter issue, it is considered that the other matters can best be dealt with by an informative note.
+With the exception of the latter issue, given the proximity of neighbouring dwellings, it is considered that the other matters can best be dealt with by an informative note.

 Wales and West Utilities

 A plan of underground assets and list of general conditions has been provided for the benefit of the applicant.